 5.2.6 Collection from Family Tax Benefit

-The Registrar can give written notice to Centrelink to make deductions from FTB payable to a person for a child, and apply these amounts to that person's child support debt for the child.
+The Registrar can give written notice to Centrelink to make deductions from FTB payable to a person for a child, and apply these amounts to that person's child support debt or carer debt for the child.

-A payer who provides between 35% to 65% of the care for a child for whom they pay child support, can be paid FTB for that child.
-The payer can choose to receive their FTB entitlement as periodic payments or after they lodge their tax return.
+A person who provides 35% or more care of a child can be paid FTB for that child.
+The person can choose to receive their FTB entitlement as periodic payments or after they lodge their tax return.

-If the payer has a child support debt for a child for whom they will receive FTB, the Registrar can give notice to Centrelink requiring deductions from that FTB entitlement.
-This may reduce the payer's FTB entitlement to nil.
-Any amounts deducted are sent to the Registrar and applied to the payer's child support debt.
+If the person has a child support debt or a carer debt in relation to a child for whom they will receive FTB, the Registrar can give notice to Centrelink requiring deductions from that FTB entitlement.
+This may reduce the person's FTB entitlement to nil.
+Any amounts deducted are sent to the Registrar and applied to the person's child support debt or carer debt.

-Deductions from FTB are available only to collect child support debts owed by a payer for a child for whom they will receive FTB.
-Centrelink will not deduct any amounts from the FTB payable to a payer for any other child.
-Nor can the Registrar recover child support debts (or child support related debts) of the following types from a payer's FTB:
+Deductions from FTB are available only to collect child support debts or carer debts owed by a person in relation to a child for whom they will receive FTB.
+Centrelink will not deduct any amounts from the FTB payable to a person for any other child.
+Nor can the Registrar recover child support debts, child support related debts, or carer debts of the following types from a person's FTB:

 - spousal maintenance,